Samaritan Club of Calgary

 • Infant formula

-• Bus passes
+• Transit passes

 • Hygiene products

-2015-16 Results:
+2022-23 Results:

-• $13,000 given to send kids to camp
+• $10,000 given to send kids to camp organized by Calgary Apraxia and ROARR (Robinson Outreach at Rivercross Ranch)

 1. Vouchers given out within hours for groceries, medications, formula and other baby needs

-3. Layettes are distributed by nurses to the families for newborns in need
+3. Layettes are distributed by nurses to the families in need for newborns

-Larger projects we take pride in supporting:
+Larger projects we have supported in the past:

 Fundraising efforts: